dylance/Udacity-FSND-Project6/README.md

 ## Software Installed on Server

--Python 2
+- Python 2
--git
+- Git
--nginx
+- Nginx
--PostgreSQL
+- PostgreSQL
--mod_wsgi
+- Mod_wsgi

 ## Steps to Configure Server

-create droplet on digital ocean
+create droplet server on digital ocean

 Create a hostname for you server.